-As a tester, you need to understand what should be tested and what should be given less priority, what should be automated and what should be tested manually, which task should be taken up first and what can be done at last moment.
-Once you are master of defining priorities, software testing would be really easy.
+As a tester, you need to understand what should be tested and what should be given less priority, what should be automated and what should be tested manually, which task should be taken up first and what can be done at the last moment.
+Once you are a master of defining priorities, software testing would be really easy.

 Questions can be asked:

 - To understand requirement